Rowdy Rathore: Plot

-Shivam "Shiva" Bhardwaj is a small-time thief in Mumbai who falls in love with Parvati "Paro" Gupta from Patna.
+Shiva is a small-time thief in Mumbai.
+Then one day he attends a wedding where he falls in love with Paro from Patna.
 He tells her the truth about being a thief and resolves to give up crime because he loves Paro dearly.
-Before that, he decides to commit a large robbery along with his con-friend 2G, which would enable him to earn a lot of money so he can give up the crime life.
+Before giving her commitment to give up crime, he decides to commit a large robbery along with his con-friend 2G, which would enable him to earn a lot of money to live an easy life.
 He also "tricks" a woman on a railway station and flees with a trunk.
-This leads Shiva to Neha aka Chinki, a little girl who was in the trunk instead of the wealth he thought was there.
+This leads Shiva to Chinki, a little girl who was in the trunk instead of the wealth he thought was there.
 Chinki thinks that he is her father.
-Puzzled, he is forced to keep Chinki with him, as a police officer Vishal Sharma keeps his eye on him.
+Puzzled, he is forced to keep Chinki with him as an honest police officer, Vishal Sharma, keeps his eye on him.

 Shiva fears Paro will catch him with Chinki, and he will lose her forever.
 He finds a photo of Chinki and her father, who looks exactly like Shiva, thus realizing why Chinki thinks Shiva is her father.
-Eventually, it is revealed that Chinki's father is Vikram Singh Rathore, a brave police officer who criminals fear.
+Eventually, it is revealed that Chinki's father is ASP Vikram Rathore, a brave, disciplined, and respected police officer who criminals fear.
 While chasing a goon to find his daughter, Vikram gets hit by an auto, and his brain endures severe trauma.
 The doctor tells him that the brain injury is serious enough to put his life in danger.

 After a few days, Shiva gets fed up with Chinki and breaks the tape recorder she uses to listen to her late mother's voice.
 The next morning, he learns that her mother died.
 Feeling guilty, he fixes the recorder and becomes fond of Chinki, taking care of her.
-Unfortunately, Paro sees this and believes he has a daughter that he hid from her, and she leaves for Patna heartbroken.
+Unfortunately, Paro sees this and believes he has a daughter that he hid from her, and she leaves for Patna, heartbroken.
 Soon, the goons who are after Vikram see Shiva.
 Thinking he is Vikram, they start chasing him.
 Shiva and Chinki flee for their lives and encounter the woman from the railway station, who tells Shiva to run.
-Shiva is soon surrounded by the goons; it is revealed that Vikram is watching the whole thing from the top of a building.
-Just as Shiva is about to get stabbed, Vikram jumps down, killing one of the goons.
+Shiva is soon surrounded by the goons, but Vikram saves him and defeats the goons, despite getting severely injured.
+At the hospital, Shiva realizes that the railway station woman is, in fact, a real police officer, Inspector Razia Khan.
+The officers tell Shiva that the man who looks like him is Vikram and narrate the whole incident.